 We do not believe that our cash, cash equivalents and available-for-sale investments have significant risk of default or illiquidity.
 While we believe our cash and cash equivalents and certificates of deposit do not contain excessive risk, we cannot provide absolute assurance that in the future our investments will not be subject to adverse changes in market value.
 In addition, we maintain significant amounts of cash and cash equivalents at one or more financial institutions that are in excess of federally insured limits.

 Inflation generally affects us by increasing our cost of labor and clinical trial costs.
-We do not believe that inflation has had a material effect on our results of operations during 2011 or 2012 or the six months ended June 30, 2013.
+We do not believe that inflation has had a material effect on our results of operations during 2011 or 2012.

 BUSINESS

 Overview